motunrayomitide/LITA-CAPSTONE-PROJECT/README.md

 # LITA-CAPSTONE-PROJECT

-## Project Title : Sales DAta Analysis
+## Project Title : Sales Data Analysis
 ---

 ## Project Overview

 This project collects and analyses data data from different region of a retail store.
-The goal is to uncover key insights such as the top selling products, the revenue categories and monthly sales trends. the Analysis focuses on understanding the sales trend , the Top selling product and the revenue categories of each products across regions.
+The goal is to uncover key insights such as the top selling products, the revenue categories and monthly sales trends.

-This project aim to achieve
+The Analysis aim to achieve the following
+* Revenue by Region:
+* Revenue by Product:
+* Revenue by Month:

+## Key Metrics
+* Product
+* Region
+* Order date
+* Total sales

+## Data Cleaning and Preparation
+*